Canada-US relations at a low after Trudeau-Trump trade tiff

 For Canadians — who don’t totally reject their stereotyped image as self-effacing and nice — the eruption seemed completely at odds with their own national temperament.

-Anne Marie Goetz, a Canadian who teachers global affairs at New York University, said she hopes her compatriots will show “maturity and forbearance” amid the tensions.
+Anne Marie Goetz, a Canadian who teaches global affairs at New York University, said she hopes her compatriots will show “maturity and forbearance” amid the tensions.

 “But as these kinds of absurd statements and rude outbursts pile up, antagonism and resentment might too, which would be terribly unfortunate and even surreal for two of the best neighbors on the planet,” Goetz said.